-The products are sold through a network of dealers and agents in 45 countries, with main markets being the Nordic countries, UK, Netherlands and Germany.
-It currently has 77 employees, with showrooms in Give and Holland, and its own office in Shanghai.
-This is its first sustainability report ever.
+The products are sold through a network of dealers and agents in 45 countries, with main markets being the Nordic countries, UK, Netherlands, Germany and Czech republic.
+It currently has 80 employees, with showrooms in Give and Holland, and its own office in Shanghai.
+This is its second sustainability report.